darafferty/rapthor/docs/source/parset.rst

         calibration and prediction, but can also reduce the quality when the patches are large.

     parallelbaselines
         Parallelize model calculation over baselines, instead of parallelizing over directions (default = ``False``).

     stepsize
         Size of steps used during calibration (default = 0.02).
+When using ``solveralgorithm = lbfgs``, the stepsize should be set to a small value like 0.001.

     tolerance
         Tolerance used to check convergence during calibration (default = 1e-3).